 Not surprisingly, insurance companies often try to make as small a payment as necessary, or in some cases, deny a claim altogether.
 If you were involved in an accident in which you were partly at fault the situation may become complicated.
 One of the best ways to favorably resolve your claim is with help from an experienced Atlanta personal injury attorney.
 Your lawyer will review every detail of the accident and work hard to protect your rights and get you the compensation you deserve for your injuries.

-If you were hurt in a car accident, contact our skilled Atlanta personal injury lawyers at The Bader Law Firm today for a free case review.
+If you were hurt in a car accident, contact our skilled Atlanta personal injury lawyers at Bader Scott Injury Lawyers today for a free case review.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.